the-advoid/ad-void/README.md

 ### 🧪 AdVoid.Addon.Experiments

 > The experimental add-on.
-Unstable and experimental filter list, use only for testing purposes only.
+Unstable and experimental filter list, for testing purposes only.
 >
 > ‼️ **It may break certain sites.**